Comprehensive Administrative Review

 The committee also created a series of post-project benchmarks and metrics for continued use across the USG to ensure continued efficiency and effectiveness gains.
 They identified opportunities for savings through a combination of more efficient and effective processes, realignment of positions, and the restructuring and centralizing of certain operations.

-The USG may engage external assistance to assist in conducting this analysis under the guidance and leadership of the Chancellor, the Board of Regent’s Committee on Finance & Business Operations, and the Chancellor’s Comprehensive Administrative Review Steering Committee.
+The USG has engaged external assistance to assist in conducting this analysis under the guidance and leadership of the Chancellor, the Board of Regent’s Committee on Finance & Business Operations, and the Chancellor’s Comprehensive Administrative Review Steering Committee.
 The USG Office of Organizational Effectiveness under Vice Chancellor for Organizational Effectiveness John Fuchko, III, will manage this project.
 University of West Georgia President Dr. Kyle Marrero will chair the Steering Committee.
 Steering Committee members include:

 - Chair, Dr. Kyle Marrero, President, University of West Georgia